 Perched on top of the hill and overlooking the Main River, Marienberg Fortress is a great place to learn about Germany in days gone by.
 You can visit the onsite museum to learn about its history, or simply sip beers and soak up the surrounding views.
 Guided tours of Marienberg Fortress run for €3.50 from April to October.

-On a sunny day, the best thing to do in Wurzburg is relax on the bridge, listen to live music and sip cocktails.
-A typical German drink is a Hugo made from Prosecco, elderflower and mint.
+On a sunny day, the best thing to do in Wurzburg is to relax on the bridge, listen to live music, and sip cocktails.
+A typical German drink is a Hugo made from Prosecco, elderflower, and mint.

 It’s easy to see Wurzburg on a day trip from one of the surrounding cities.
 However, if you’re looking to stay over, Hotel Goldenes Faß is a comfy base with double rooms and tasty breakfasts.

 WURZBURG TOURS & ACTIVITIES: Book tours and activities in Wurzburg

 Frankfurt – Business and Financial hub city of Germany